Fall of A.D. 32

 One wonders if He knew of some future event that would occur in Jerusalem.
 If He had gone up with His brothers, at the time they were leaving would that have endangered Him?
 We will discover in verse 11 that the Jewish leaders are searching for Him and verse 14 tells us that Jesus arrived in the middle of the Feast of Booths – 3 or 4 days into the feast.
 Verse 14 supports the conclusion that Jesus intentionally delayed His trip because He knew that if He traveled with His brothers trouble would occur and His time was “not yet fully come.”

-The gospels reveal that Jesus knew the thoughts of men (Matt.
-9:4; 12:25; Luke 11:17), and that would include the thoughts of His unbelieving and ridiculing brothers.
-Scripture reveals that Jesus also knew the future when He told Peter to go to the Sea of Galilee and find a coin in the mouth of a fish (Matt.
-17:24-27).
+The gospels reveal that Jesus knew the thoughts of men (Matthew 9:4; 12:25; Luke 11:17), and that would include the thoughts of His unbelieving and ridiculing brothers.
+Scripture reveals that Jesus also knew the future when He told Peter to go to the Sea of Galilee and find a coin in the mouth of a fish (Matthew 17:24-27).
 So, Jesus timed His arrival at the great Feast of Booths, a feast that we will one day celebrate in His earthly, millennial kingdom in the future.

-1. Passover Feast – The Passover Feast is the first feast of the Jewish year.
-The Passover is a celebration of Israel’s exodus from the land Egypt (Exodus 12:2-11).
+1. Passover Feast – The Passover Feast or Seder is the first feast of the Jewish year.
+The Passover Seder is a celebration of Israel’s exodus from the land Egypt (Exodus 12:2-11).
 Leviticus 23:5 repeats the ordinance of the feast.
-God declared that the Passover was to be celebrated on 14th day of the New Year which corresponds now to Nisan 14 in the Jewish calendar (Mar./Apr.).
+God declared that the Passover Seder was to be celebrated on 14th day of the New Year which corresponds now to Nisan 14 in the Jewish calendar (Mar./Apr.).
 Since the Jewish calendar is a lunar calendar the month of Nisan starts sometime in the month of March and sometime in April.
 The Passover Feast celebrated a) the rescue of the Jewish people from the Egyptians and b) it was and is a picture of our rescue from sin by the death of the Messiah, Jesus Christ, on a cross.
-(1 Cor.
-5:7).
+(1 Corinthians 5:7).

-4. Weeks – The Feast of Weeks occurred fifty days after the start of the Feast of Unleavened Bread (Leviticus 23:16).
+4. Feast of Weeks – The Feast of Weeks occurred fifty days after the start of the Feast of Unleavened Bread (Leviticus 23:16).
 The day of Pentecost in Acts 2 occurred on the last day of the Feast of Weeks (June/May).
 It symbolizes the start of the New Covenant and a change in the ministry of the Holy Spirit towards those who believe in God.

-5. Trumpets – In Leviticus 23:24 the Israelites were told to blow the trumpets in celebration of this feast on the first day of the seventh month of the Jewish year.
+5. Feast of Trumpets – In Leviticus 23:24 the Israelites were told to blow the trumpets in celebration of this feast on the first day of the seventh month of the Jewish year.
 The date is Tishri 1 (Sept./Oct.).
 This feast celebrates Jesus Christ’s return for His bride, the church at the rapture.
 The rapture is associated in scripture with the blowing of a trumpet (1 Thessalonians 4:13-18 and 1 Corinthians 15:52).

-6. Atonement – The Day of Atonement (At-One-Ment) was established in Leviticus 23:27.
+6. Day of Atonement – The Day of Atonement (at-one-ment) was established in Leviticus 23:27.
 The date is Tishri 10 (Sept./Oct.).
 This feast celebrates our forgiveness of sins through faith in Jesus Christ.
 Today, Jews reject their Messiah.
 But a day is coming when Israel will repent of their sins and accept their Messiah which will occur at Jesus’ second coming just before the millennial kingdom.
 (Zechariah 12:10 and Romans 11:1-6, 25-36).

-7. The Hebrew word that is translated as “booth” in Lev.
-23:34 comes from the Hebrew word SUKKOT which means “shelter, pavilion or covering.”
+7. The Hebrew word that is translated as “booth” in Leviticus 23:34 comes from the Hebrew word SUKKOT which means “shelter, pavilion or covering.”
 The Jews call this feast Sukkot which derives its name from the Hebrew word.

 8. The Jews use a calendar that is based on the time it takes the moon to orbit around the earth.
 Each month is 29 or 30 days long.
 About every two to three years they add an additional month called Adar 2 to correct the delinquent calendar.